New journalism practice requires a new journalism education

 Read more about the Crossborder Journalism Campus project in this Erasmus+ announcement.

 The experiences from the Crossborder Journalism Campus project are collected in a descriptive guidebook.
-Further, teaching materials, literature lists are made available.
+Further, teaching materials, literature lists, exercises and teaching instructions are made available.

 Crossborder Journalism Campus guidebook